 IN-SCHOOL VISITS (INCURSIONS)

 In order to reduce travel and bus costs, incursions are arranged with a variety of performers and displays that enhance the school’s program.
 These opportunities may occur once per term.
 Details of costs, dates etc will be sent home prior to the event.
 It is anticipated all children will attend these events.

 Swimming lessons are planned for all Pre Primary to Year 6 students at a designated time during the year.
 Parents are required to cover the costs of pool entry and the bus.
 Complete details will be released closer to the date.
 All payments and permission slips must be returned by the due date in order for your child to participate in this program.
 Lessons are conducted by fully qualified Department of Education swimming instructors.
 All children are expected to participate.

-In 2016 our specialist programs were Physical Education, Performing Arts, IT and Asian Culture Studies.
-The school will work with the Board and Staff to determine 2017 Specialist programs.
+Our specialist programs are Physical Education, Art, IT and LOTE is Japanese.
+The school will work with the Board and Staff to determine 2023 Specialist programs.

 In Years 5 and 6 the opportunity exists for a small number of students to learn a brass instrument or the clarinet through the Department of Education’s ‘School Of Instrumental Music’.
 If a child commences instrumental music in year 5 there is an expectation of commitment to continue this in year 6.
 Students are able to borrow their instruments from the Education Department for their first year of tuition.
 Children usually join the school band when they progress to high school.